RoseSecurity/Kuzco/README.md

 ## Introduction

-Kuzco is an intelligent tool that analyzes your Terraform configurations and provides personalized recommendations to improve efficiency, security, and performance.
-By leveraging powerful machine learning models, Kuzco evaluates your infrastructure as code and suggests optimizations tailored to your specific use case.
+Kuzco is an intelligent tool that analyzes your Terraform configurations and offers tailored recommendations to enhance efficiency, security, and performance.
+Simply put, Kuzco reviews your Terraform resources, compares them against the provider schema to detect unused parameters, and leverages AI to generate suggestions for a more secure, reliable, and optimized setup.

 ## Demo